 - The deep-tissue Shiatsu technique deals with your painful knots

-- Heat therapy ensures the level of pain
+- Heat therapy ensures the level of discomfort relief

 Summary: Get a massage chair to relax sore muscles.
 Choose the correct programs and features, such as Shiatsu, air massage, and heat therapy.

 There’s a lot of science explaining how they contribute to your stress reduction.
-Some articles show them reduce your blood pressure and cortisol levels.
+Some articles show they lower blood pressure and cortisol levels.

 A recent study explains that even a 10-minute chair massage in the workplace reduces your stress considerably.
 That way, you can do your assignments better and faster.